When Users Are Happy but Agents Are Wrong: Multi-Dimensional Evaluation of Tool-Augmented Dialogue: Synthetic Data Generation

 \subsection{Hard Cases for LLM-Judge}

 During the validation process, we identified three cases that are valid but ambiguous to judge in case of the generated conversations by Sonnet-4.
-We only include synthetic conversations in those cases that are generated by DeepSeek R1 in the silver set.
+We only include synthetic conversations in those cases that are marked valid by human annotator in gold set and those generated by DeepSeek R1 in the silver set.
 Here we include the description of those cases.

 \paragraph{BadParams / UserAware} Incorrect/ambiguous tool parameters were passed, the user realizes it in the response and is frustrated (failed to successfully call tool and couldn't answer user's question)